 - Wait for the Autocoma function to complete.
-The Autocoma function does not have a Pause option. - Verify that the Objective aperture is still accurately centered.
-During execution of the Autocoma, the Objective aperture may be automatically retracted and inserted again.
+The Autocoma function does not have a Pause option. - 8.
+Verify that the Objective aperture is still accurately centered.

-If necessary, manually center the Objective aperture.

-9. Run the Autostigmate Auto Function again, as described in chapter Run the Autostigmate autofunction on page 74.
+During execution of the Autocoma, the Objective aperture may be automatically retracted and inserted again. - If necessary, manually center the Objective aperture. - 9.
+Run the Autostigmate Auto Function again, as described in chapter Run the Autostigmate auto-function.

-6.2.6 Run the Drift Stabilization auto-function
+Run the Drift Stabilization Auto-Function